 Exemptions from paying the waste levy include exemptions for facilities or for certain waste types received at a scheduled waste disposal facility (i.e. an EPA-licensed landfill).

-Facilities exempted from paying the levy
+Facilities exempt from paying the levy

-Scheduled waste facilities that dispose of slags or virgin excavated natural material (or both these types of waste) are exempted from paying the levy.
+Scheduled waste facilities that only dispose of slags or virgin excavated natural material (or both these types of waste) are exempted from paying the levy.

 Wastes exempted from the levy at EPA-licensed landfills

-An EPA-licensed landfill can claim an exemption from paying the levy for:
+An EPA-licensed landfill can claim an exemption from paying the levy for

 - waste collected as part of a community service or activity